vestalisvirginis/synphage/docs/installation.md

         1. Data Output
             All output data are located in the `/data` directory of the container.
-            The output data can be copied after the run from the /data folder or they can be stored in a `Docker Volume` that can be mounted to a new Docker Container and reused in subsequent run if the user needs to process additional sequences or simply generate additional synteny diagrams.
+            The output data can be copied after the run from the `/data` folder or they can be stored in a `Docker Volume` that can be mounted to a new Docker Container and reused in subsequent run if the user needs to process additional sequences or simply generate additional synteny diagrams.

-            === "Docker Volume"
+            === ":fontawesome-solid-hard-drive: Docker Volume"
                 ```bash
                 # Create volume synphage_data
                 docker volume create synphage_data